 If you wish to visit the mummies' royal hall.
 You need to ask the tour guide to take the National Museum of Egyptian Civilization and you pay for this.
 It will cost 200 Egyptian Pounds

 The New Grand museum is not open yet.
-It will be open soon maybe end of 2021 or in 2022
+It will be open soon maybe end of 2022

 Fly to Aswan- Transfer to your hotel in Aswan